suffolklibraries/lgc/content/collections/events/bloom-improv-14-04.md

     content:
       -
         type: text
-        text: 'This workshop will explore the wonderful world of improvisation through practical activities, helping participants to trust their instincts and build on their skills as physical-led performers.'
+        text: 'This workshop for 10-17 year olds will explore the wonderful world of improvisation through practical activities, helping participants to trust their instincts and build on their skills as physical-led performers.'
   -
     type: paragraph
     attrs: